-Twenty-five percent of women working part-time would prefer full-time work and half of women "voluntarily" working
+Twenty-five percent of women working part-time would prefer full-time work

 As long as the labor market remains weak-with many more people looking for work than jobs available-employers will continue to offload their risk onto their workers.
 If the Federal Reserve limits job growth by raising interest rates, precarious work and unpredictable schedules may take hold as a structural feature of our economy.